photonstorm/lazer/worklog.md

 Final work for tonight was getting the Transform2DLite class in a good shape.
 It will now accurately handle position, scaling, rotation and pivot via a handful of local Vec2 arrays and a single mat23.
 Have updated the Shape class to use this for now and re-tested the Shape examples and it's looking good.
 The only thing left it needs is a rotation anchor.

+Last minute addition: rotationAnchor added to the Transform2DLite class and supported in the Rectangle Shape.
+Thinking this may need moving to the Transform class so that the anchor and sub-pixel positioning support is used to derive a render x/y coordinate pair.

 ### 11th December 2015

 Today was spent mostly experimenting with different ways of representing a 2D affine transform in Lazer.
 Every library appears to have its own way of handling this.